jweissman/orsino/docs/mm.md

 - **Faerie Charm** (Status effects last 1 extra turn.)<br/>Improve status duration by 1<br/>

 ###  Dust Elemental
-_Dust Elemental is a Wandering Elemental from the plane of dust, 728 years old.
-They are of towering build with matted hair, dark eyes and an unreadable disposition._
+_Dust Elemental is a Guardian Elemental from the plane of dust, 488 years old.
+They are of towering build with no hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|